|

 From 1st July 2026, employers must pay their employees superannuation guarantee on the same day as their wages.
 To avoid penalties, it will be absolutely crucial to ensure you have captured valid employee superannuation details from day one.
 Running a business comes with a thousand moving parts, and managing expenses is often one of the trickiest.
 From chasing receipts and processing reimbursements to keeping track of team spending, traditional systems can eat up hours of valuable time each week.
 For finance teams, this is not just inconvenient, it is costly.

 Yet many businesses still rely on outdated methods.
 Employees pay out-of-pocket.
 Managers juggle spreadsheets.
 Accounting teams reconcile paper receipts at the end of the month.
 These processes create administrative headaches and leave businesses exposed to errors, overspending, and missed opportunities for rewards or savings.
 This is where Archa comes in.
-It is a modern corporate card and expense management platform designed to make business spending simple, transparent, and rewarding.
-In every accounting firm, success depends on more than client work and compliance deadlines.
-It is about the people behind the scenes who keep things running, the admin teams, operations leads and support staff who make it possible for the firm to deliver at its best.
+It is a modern corporate card and expense management platform designed to make business spending simple, transparent, and rewarding. |

 AuthorClarity Street was conceived from years of engaging with Accounting firms on a daily basis and a constant desire to make Accounting firms & SME’s more efficient and profitable.
 Archives

-January 2026
+April 2026

 |